ahmedcodein/salesware/README.md

 In the next section, we will see how these terms and components are implemented and used to track your sales deals in addition to how to sign up, sing in and contact our support team.

 ### 1.2 SalesWare User Manual

+The SalesWare User Manual is available on the following link: [User Manual](MANUAL.md)

 ## 2 Project Objective